 Having run for 9 years already and completing 9 marathons along the way where I could not for the life of me break 4 hours, I’d never come close to qualifying for Boston (which required a 3 hour and 35 minute marathon).

 So I dramatically upped my training… Changed my diet (and thus was born Eat 2 Run Sports Nutrition)… Blogged about it along the way… And then, within the span of 4 months, I did it.

 On May 6, 2012 I ran a 3:33:24 marathon and qualified for Boston!

 What I didn’t anticipate when I began my journey in January 2012 was how intensely I’d love this much mileage.
 I guess you could say I’m addicted – to running, to getting PB’s, to feeling like I am capable of anything I set my mind to.

 So I continue to see how far I can go.
 How good can I get.
 How much more speed I have in me.

 I set loftier goals and I become more serious.

 But I’m having more fun with it too.
 Otherwise this would never work.

-You have to love it, otherwise it’s not happening… I’m learning.
+You have to love it, otherwise it’s just not going to happen… I’m learning.